ccrju20/dashboard-app/README.md

 The project is hosted in AWS through the following link: http://d3m0dwxhzm7xbb.cloudfront.net

 ## Documentation
-Navigate to [this porfolio] and click on the Documentation link under 'Dashboard App' for a full description of steps, as well as screenshots
+Navigate to the [project portfolio](https://ccrju20.github.io/Portfolio/) and click on the Documentation link under 'Dashboard App' for a full description of steps, as well as screenshots